New Skoda 'Eviatiq' seven-seat SUV ready to bring Vision 7S design to showrooms

-You’re looking at a new seven-seat Skoda EV currently under development by the Czech brand, nearly four years after its sneak preview in the form of the Vision 7S concept.
-The all-electric flagship model will be one of the first Skodas to introduce the firm’s new ‘Modern Solid’ design language, and will rival seven-seat SUVs like the Peugeot e-5008 and Kia EV9 when it arrives in 2026.
+We saw Skoda’s new electric SUV nearly four years ago in the form of the Vision 7S concept.
+It’ll use Skoda’s new ‘Modern Solid’ design language, as seen on the facelifted Enyaq and new Elroq, and will rival other seven-seat electric SUVs such as the Peugeot e-5008 and Kia EV9 when it arrives in 2026.

-Spied here with a trailer attached, this prototype is at the same stage of development as our first sighting earlier this year, which revealed some telling elements of the upcoming car’s design.
-The stand-out feature is probably the ‘Tech Deck Face’ that’s already been applied to the new Skoda Elroq, and more recently the facelifted Enyaq.
+Whatever the Vision 7S or ‘Eviatiq’ will be called, we already have a good idea how it’ll look.
+The stand-out feature is the ‘Tech Deck Face’ that’s already been applied to the new Skoda Elroq, and more recently the facelifted Enyaq.
 This replaces a typical Skoda grille with a thin arrangement of sensors and cameras that form part of the car’s active safety hardware.

 However, compared to the first two EVs mentioned, the new seven-seater SUV is expected to take Skoda’s bold new design language to the next level with an even more minimal look.
 This includes the application of a clamshell-style bonnet and much thinner new LED headlights that are integrated into that Tech Deck Face.